 Chances are high that the debtor isn’t current to the contract.

 If the debtor expects to reaffirm the car loan, a standard question of judges reviewing reaffirmation agreements is “Are the payments current?“.
 A negative response doesn’t bode well for reaffirmation.

 - Alert your client to the issue.
 Get them paying ASAP.

 - Be in contact with the lender.
 Find out what the deficiency is, if any.

 - Negotiate the reaffirmation to declare the debtor current to the reaffirmed deal.

 The second gotcha that has bitten a couple of converted clients recently is the penalties and interest on priority tax claims.
-In the 13, the priority taxes were being paid, and even the penalties on those priority taxes were dischargeable in Chapter 13.
+In the 13, the priority taxes were being paid, and the penalties, which have no priority were treated as dischargeable unsecured claims.

 to the extent such debt is for a fine, penalty, or forfeiture payable to and for the benefit of a governmental unit, and is not compensation for actual pecuniary loss, other than a tax penalty—(A) relating to a tax of a kind not specified in paragraph (1) of this subsection; or(B) imposed with respect to a transaction or event that occurred before three years before the date of the filing of the petition;